210823-java-msa-wvu/Team-1/README.md

 ### Standard Members
-  - Both will be able to create an account (if they do not previously have one).
+  - Will be able to create an account (if they do not previously have one).
-  - Both can login
+  - Can login
-  - Both can create a post (which will contain text and a picture if they desire)
+  - Can create a post (which will contain text and a picture if they desire)
-  - Both can leave a comment on other user's posts
+  - Can leave a comment on other user's posts
-  - Both can like a post
+  - Can like a post
-  - Both follow another member

 ## Stretch Goals
   - add a search bar
+  - members can follow other members
   - adding Reviews (meal type, breakfast, lunch, dinner, etc
-  - - Professional Members
-  - Administrators
-  - ### Users
-There are 2 additional kinds of users who would be using Cookbook.
+  - creating 2 additional kinds of users who would be using Cookbook.

-  - Professional Members
+    - creating Professional Members
-  - Administrators
+    - creating Administrators

 ### Only Professional Members
   - Can leave a rating along with their comment (thus converting their comment into a review)